SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex12-Thread/README.md

     ![](./images/2.png)
     </kbd>

 3. Click the **bar-chart** icon.
-In addition to the thred details, you can see the distribution of threads by thread status, and by thread type.
+In addition to the thread details, you can see the distribution of threads by thread status, and by thread type.
 You can also see the summary of top 10 applications, application users, and database users.
     <kbd>
     ![](./images/3.png)
     </kbd>